oddkiva/sara/README.md

 DO-CV focuses on:

 1. having an **easy-to-use and simple API**,
-2. having **human-readable and efficient** implementations of computer vision algorithms,
+2. having **easy-to-understand and efficient** implementations of computer vision algorithms,
 3. **rigorous testing**.

-If you share this vision, try it and feel free to become involved with the development of the libraries.
+Try it and feel free to become involved with the development of the libraries.

 You can rest assured that I dedicate lots of love to maintain DO-CV and make it evolve as much as my time and energy allow it.